Skip to content

 How hard is Ben Donich?

-Ben Donich is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 10km with 770m of ascent and takes most walkers 3-5 hours.
-Terrain: Good forestry path on the lower slopes — well-maintained as part of the FLS estate.
+We grade Ben Donich at 2/5, which puts it in moderate territory.
+The usual route is around 10km with 770m of climbing; allow 3-5 hours.
+Underfoot: Good forestry path on the lower slopes — well-maintained as part of the FLS estate.

 Where do I park for Ben Donich?